 As I read and heard from readers of the PH SPOT blog, I realised that everyone’s journey in public health was valuable to the next generation of public health professionals, and even those who had an established career.

 I strongly believe that inspiration can come in any form and at any point in one’s career.
 Whether contributors chose to share a story on why they decided to pursue education in public health, or perhaps they were one of the leaders involved in the eradication of Smallpox, we wanted to capture it all.
 PH SPOT was on its way to being a brand that supported continuous learning, big dreams, and a sense of community within the public health field.

 Public health has taken me through a number of different paths, and that’s one thing I love about it.
 It is such a diverse field that you could take your degree anywhere you wanted, you just have to be creative.

 I challenge you to think outside of the box, dream big, and venture out to find amazing opportunities that the world offers.

 My degree has taken me to serve as a public servant, start a not-for-profit organization, and has even allowed me to dabble in entrepreneurship.
 And my journey doesn’t stop here.
 I hope to use my MPH degree to further explore global health, health consulting, and even technology.

 Where will your public health degree take you?

 About the author:

 Sujani Sivanantharajah is an Epidemiologist by training.
 She completed her undergraduate degree at the University of Toronto in Biology and Health Studies, and then went on to complete a Masters of Public Health (MPH) degree at the University of Saskatchewan.
-After guiding a number of students and new grads over the past 7 years, Sujani created PH SPOT to reach and inspire a larger number of emerging public health professionals to build their career.
+After guiding a number of students and new grads over the past 7 years, Sujani created PH SPOT to reach and inspire a larger number of emerging public health professionals to build their careers too.